n8n-io/n8n-docs/docs/code/variables.md

 During workflow execution, n8n replaces the variables with the variable value.
 If the variable has no value, n8n treats its value as `undefined`.
 Workflows don't automatically fail in this case.

 Variables are read-only.
 You must use the UI to change the values.
-If you need to set and access custom data within your workflow, use [Custom executions data](/workflows/executions/custom-executions-data/).
+If you need to set and access custom data within your workflow, use [Workflow static data](/code/cookbook/builtin/get-workflow-static-data/).